-One recent very high-profile case is that of Robert Pugh who was the Head of Centre at the Storey Arms outdoor activity centre in the Brecon Beacons during the 1980s and 1990s.
+One very high-profile case is that of Robert Pugh, the Head of Centre at the Storey Arms outdoor activity centre in the Brecon Beacons during the 1980s and 1990s.
 He was convicted of indecently assaulting three boys.
-The case generated much publicity nationwide, as can be seen in this BBC news item.
+The case generated much publicity nationwide as can be seen in this BBC news item.

 Harry Squire, a climbing instructor from North Wales sexually assaulted a toddler and took indecent pictures of him.
 Again, there is information in the news about that case here

 If you have concerns or would like to report something, Nick Colton is the BMC's Lead Safeguarding Officer.
 If you need any advice, guidance or support email email@example.com.

 If you wish to report something that concerns you please contact firstname.lastname@example.org

 A quick guide to Safeguarding within the BMC